ICTman1076/twitfakes/README.md

 ## Installation

+First, download all the files in the repo.
+Then open up a console window, and change directory to where you extracted the files and run `pip install -r requirements.txt`.

 First, you'll need to [create a Twitter app](https://apps.twitter.com/), to get the necessary API keys.
 It doesn't particularly matter what the exact details of it are, you just need to **create the app, then go to the "keys and access tokens" tab.** You'll see the consumer key and secret. **Fill in these keys in `config/auth-example.json`.**